From the way we network, to the way we get our news – we’re slowly but surely moving everything online. And shopping is no exception.

 The truth is that shopping online is becoming more and more like shopping in person.

 Let’s get started.
-Here are the 10 online shopping statistics that you need to know about in 2019:
+Here are the 10 online shopping statistics that you need to know:

 - 1. How Many People Shop Online?